 Centralised vs Decentralised Fallacy

-In practice, however, both approaches have strengths and weaknesses that must be carefully balanced to provision each Power Systems to meet the Customer & Societal Objectives in a particular jurisdiction.
+In practice, however, both approaches have strengths and weaknesses that must be carefully balanced to provision each Power Systems to meet the Customer and Societal Objectives in a particular jurisdiction.
 For example, a wholly centralised Architecture may experience increasing Scalability and Resilience challenges whereas a wholly decentralised scheme may experience increasing Co-optimisation challenges.

 Where a significant transformation of a Power Systems is underway, holistic consideration of the seven inter-dependent structures reflected by the Network of Structures model becomes critical.
 Rather than a ‘big bang’ architectural shift, this will then enable a progressive transition in which elements of both schemes may co-exist as a legacy Architecture is progressively transitioned over time toward the desired future Architecture.